ZigZagExchange/lightning-dex/README.md

-# Zap API
+# Zap

+Zap is a cross-chain crypto swap protocol.
+It specializes in supporting native tokens with no counterparty risk such as ETH, BTC, and SOL.

-This document provides an overview of the backend API endpoints and their usage.
+This document provides an overview of how to interact with the protocol.

 ## Base URLs